JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2022-09-07-finvisualclf_vit_tickets_en.md

 ## References

-Cord, rvl-cdip, visual-genome and an external receipt tickers dataset
+Cord, rvl-cdip, visual-genome and an external receipt dataset

 ## Benchmarking